jvcasill/defense/index.md

 ### Assessment

-- LL group used English minimally and Spanish almost exclusively.
+- LL group used English minimally and Spanish almost exclusively
-- TL input mainly from native speakers or non-native speakers with high levels of proficiency in Spanish.
+- TL input mainly from native speakers or non-native speakers with high levels of proficiency
-- Listening, speaking, and overall abilities in Spanish improved over the course of the program.
+- Listening, speaking, and overall abilities in Spanish improved over the course of the program

 </br>

 ### Production

-- VOT values changed over course of program
+- VOT values decreased over course of program
-  - Produce voiceless short-lag stops for bilabials and coronals
-  - Incorporate pre-voicing into their production of voiced stops
 - Only /p, t/ within native range
 - Production gains offset by semantic processing